 One in Five Women Will Develop a Pelvic Mass

-Aspira Labs® is focused on women’s health and caring for our patients in all stages of their lives.
+Aspira Women's Health is focused on women’s health and caring for our patients in all stages of their lives.
 We believe that all patients should have access to the best testing options available.
 Learn more about our tests, find educational information, and resources for you in the links below.

 There are approximately 22,500 cases of ovarian cancer (all subtypes) annually in the United States, which accounts for about 1.3% of all new cancer cases.1